mobiusklein/brainpy/README.md

 for peak in theoretical_isotopic_cluster:
     print(peak.mz, peak.intensity)

+# All following code is to illustrate what brainpy just did.

 # produce a theoretical profile using a gaussian peak shape
 import numpy as np
 mz_grid = np.arange(theoretical_isotopic_cluster[0].mz - 1,